Connoiter/king_tutte_datamap_scrolls/Readme.md

 Large collections of neural embedding vectors are proliferating rapidly.
 For example, each vector database and RAG library is consists of such a collection at its core.
-Datamaps are web-tech based, interactive visulizations of embedding vector collections.
+Datamaps make for great web-tech based, interactive visulizations of embedding vector collections.

 These "scrolls" (read: code and docs) are an agglomeration of